Bradwell Waterside

 Bradwell Waterside is a small hamlet in Essex, England.
 It is located about 9 km north-northeast of Southminster and is 28 km east from the county town of Chelmsford.
-The hamlet is in the district of Maldon and the parliamentary constituency of Maldon & East Chelmsford.
+The hamlet is in the district of Maldon and the parliamentary constituency of Maldon.
 The population of the hamlet is included in the civil parish of Bradwell-on-Sea.

 It has a marina and is about a mile north-northwest of Bradwell-on-Sea on the Blackwater Estuary on the northern edge of the Dengie peninsula.

+The hamlet sits at the end of the B1021, the main road through the north of the Dengie peninsula to Latchingdon, and on the coast of Bradwell Creek, a channel next to the Blackwater.

+Nearby, there is the former Royal Air Force base RAF Bradwell Bay, owing to the flat land of the Dengie.
+Today the base is farmland.
+Additionally, there is the former nuclear power plant, Bradwell Power Station, a significant local and navigational landmark.
+The buildings themselves still stand post-decommissioning, and so does the water intake in the Blackwater.
+A beach runs along the north-east edge of the Dengie here, from Bradwell Waterside to the Dengie Marshes at Saint Peter's chapel.

+There are two pubs in Bradwell, The Green Man in the hamlet and the Marina Bar at Bradwell Marina.